HomeofNever/Advanced-Design-Using-Java/ConwayGameOfLifeWithGUI/manuals/tests.md

 You may find the expected output in `tests/result` section.
 Use `diff` for the file generated from the program with corresponded command -- these should be identical or it means something goes wrong.

 Some examples inspired by [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

+### GUI & Action test

+As the underlying data representation has both tested by unit test and the manual test section, for the GUI part, it is mostly focus whether the data bindings are working, or if target behaviors are reached.

+#### Before simulation

+You may find the status bar on the left bottom shown as "Ready to start"

+- cell color button color and text changed when pressed
+- calculated simulation status on the right bottom should be 0
+- top stepper number should be 0

+#### Simulation in progress

+- warning when cell is pressed
+- calculated simulation status on the right bottom should be a positive number
+- top stepper number will changed as step forward and step back
+- the number of live/dead cell on the bottom middle should update with the map

+**Notice: it is normal that the calculated simulation is 1 less then the cell survival time.
+The App calculated the survival at stage 0 with times 1**

+#### Toolbar

+- `Set as Begin` should clear all cells' survival time (0 for dead, 1 for live)
+- `Reset` should set everything of the map to 0 but keep the row and col as the same
+- `Configuration` should invoke configuration panel

+#### Save file

+- file with give name will appear and can be open via menu -> open file
+- range saving button result and override notice
+- filename format

+#### Configuration

+- setting persistence
+- setting update should immediately reflect to the board
+- cell color changes
+- hide/show cell survival time
+- cell shade changes

+#### Warnings

+- At any time, the textfield expected number but failed to parse will give warning